 Advantage of Anterior (Front) Approach vs. Posterior (Back) Approach

-The large blood vessels that continue to the legs (aorta and vena cava) lay on top of the spine; so we perform this surgery in conjunction with a vascular surgeon who mobilizes the large blood vessels.
-After the blood vessels have been moved aside, the disc material is removed and bone graft, or bone graft and anterior interbody cages, are inserted.
+The large blood vessels that continue to the legs (aorta and vena cava) lay on top of the spine, so we perform this surgery in conjunction with a vascular surgeon who mobilizes the large blood vessels.
+After the blood vessels have been moved aside, the disc material is removed and bone graft, or bone graft and anterior interbody cages, is inserted.

 The ALIF approach has the advantage that, unlike the PLIF and posterolateral approaches, both the back muscles and nerves remain undisturbed.
-Another advantage is that placing the bone graft in the front of the spine places it in compression, and bone in compression tends to fuse more readily.
-This also allows for removal of the common source of pain, namely the disc.
+Another advantage is that placing the bone graft in the front of the spine places it in compression, and bones in compression tend to fuse more readily.
+This also allows for the removal of the common source of pain, namely the disc.

 For males, another risk unique to this approach is that approaching the L5-S1 (lumbar segment 5 and sacral segment 1) disc space from the front has a risk of creating a condition known as retrograde ejaculation.
 This condition causes ejaculation to go up into the bladder instead of out.
 The sensation of ejaculating is largely the same, but it makes conception more difficult.
 Fortunately, retrograde ejaculation happens in less than 1% of cases and tends to resolve in 1 – 2 years.

-Surgeon – The orthopedic spine surgeon that you have been seeing in our office will be the primary surgeon, in charge of your surgery.
+Surgeon – The orthopedic spine surgeon who you have been seeing in our office will be the primary surgeon, in charge of your surgery.